 To summarize, these are some typical use cases for index parallelization, dependent on available machine resources:

 For a better understanding of the use cases and to determine whether your deployment can benefit from multiple pipeline sets, see Parallelization settings in the Capacity Planning Manual.

-Note: You cannot use index parallelization with multiple pipeline sets for metrics data that is received from a UDP data input.
-If your system uses multiple pipeline sets, use a TCP or HTTP Event Collector data input for metrics data.
-For more about metrics, see the Metrics manual.
+Note: You cannot use index parallelization with multiple pipeline sets for data that is streaming from a single data source, such as UDP or TCP.
+Instead, use HTTP Event Collector for streaming data input.
+This restriction affects both metrics and event data.

 Configure the number of pipeline sets

 Caution: Before you increase the number of pipeline sets from the default of one, be sure that your indexer can support multiple pipeline sets.
 Read Parallelization settings in the Capacity Planning Manual.
 In addition, consult with Professional Services, particularly if you want to increase the number of pipeline sets beyond two.